soumrock123/DeepNets-onWikiData/README.md

 # DeepNets-onWikiData
 *********Basic deep learning implementations for toy problems using Wiki Data*********

-A beginners guide to deep learning algorithms contain concepts about embeddings, Convolution, RNN, activation functions, epochs, dense layer, and so on.
-In order to have a hands-on understanding it is important to implement these concepts on consederably simple data.
+A beginners guide to deep learning algorithms containing concepts about Embeddings, Convolutional Neural Nets, RNN, Activation Functions, Epochs, Dense Layer, and so on.
+In order to have a hands-on understanding it is important to implement these concepts on considerably simple data.
 For this project we use the data out of the following paper - "Learning to generate one-sentence biographies from Wikidata", EACL 2017 [https://aclanthology.info/pdf/E/E17/E17-1060.pdf].

 The data contains structured information about Wiki biography pages - attribute-value pairs, and the first Wikipedia sentence about the subject.
 For example -